-g) METHODOLOGIES
+G) METHODOLOGIES

-The methodology used to measure how the environmental and social characteristics of the product are met is set out below.
+The methodology used to measure how the attainment of the environmental and social objectives of the product are met is set out below.

-- The percentage of revenues earned by investee companies which are from the sustainable infrastructure sector are estimated by the Investment Manager, based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
-In the absence of such information, the Investment Manager uses its own estimates which are based on the Investment Manager's knowledge of the company and the Investment Manager's judgement and opinions on the division of revenue between various business activities.
-The calculation of this number is carried out at least annually but may be more frequent. - The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
+- The ESG score of an investee company is an objective evaluation of a company's performance with respect to Environmental, Social, and Governance (ESG) issues, with a minimum score of zero and a maximum score of ten.
 For the purpose of calculating the weighted average ESG score of the portfolio, the Investment Manager uses ESG scores from an external data provider, where available, and weight each score according to the weight of that company within the portfolio as a whole.
 The calculation is carried out at least quarterly.
-It should be noted that an ESG score is not available for every company. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
+It should be noted that an ESG score is not available for every company.
+The ESG score of a company is used by the Investment Manager as a factor in its investment decisions such as whether the product should invest in a company and what the size of that investment should be, and companies with particularly poor ESG scores are entirely excluded from the portfolio. - The weighted average carbon intensity of the portfolio measures a portfolio's exposure to carbon-intensive companies, defined as the portfolio weighted average of companies' Carbon Intensity (emissions/sales).
 This calculation is carried out at least quarterly, using data from an external data provider which uses a combination of data reported by investee companies and its own estimates when company-sourced data is not available.
 Greenhouse gas emissions are classified as per the Greenhouse Gas Protocol and are grouped in three categories known as Scope 1, Scope 2 and Scope 3, but for the purpose of this calculation only Scope 1 and Scope 2 emissions are measured.
 Scope 1 GHG emissions are those directly occurring from sources that are owned or controlled by the institution, including: on-campus stationary combustion of fossil fuels; mobile combustion of fossil fuels by institution owned/controlled vehicles; and "fugitive" emissions.
 Fugitive emissions result from intentional or unintentional releases of GHGs, including the leakage of hydrofluorocarbons (HFCs) from refrigeration and air conditioning equipment as well as the release of CH4 from institution-owned farm animals.
 Scope 2 emissions are "indirect emissions generated in the production of electricity consumed by the institution."
-The greenhouse gases included in the GHG emissions are Carbon Dioxide, Methane, Nitrous Oxide, h) DATA SOURCES AND PROCESSING

-Hydrofluorocarbons, Perfluorocarbons and Sulphur Hexafluoride.
+The greenhouse gases included in the GHG emissions are Carbon Dioxide, Methane, Nitrous Oxide, Hydrofluorocarbons, Perfluorocarbons and Sulphur Hexafluoride.
 It should be noted that carbon emissions data are not available for every company.
+The Investment Manager may decide not to invest in companies with particularly high carbon intensity.
+It may also use carbon intensity as an indicator that it would be helpful to engage with the company with the aim of reducing that company's carbon intensity. - The percentage of investee companies whose revenues are positively aligned with the achievement of the United Nations Sustainable Development Goals is estimated by the Investment Manager, based primarily on data from investee companies' financial statements, but also using other disclosures that those companies may make from time to time.
+In the absence of such information, the Investment Manager uses its own estimates which are based on the Investment Manager's knowledge of the company and the Investment Manager's judgement and opinions on the division of revenue between various business activities.
+The calculation of this number is carried out at least annually but may be more frequent.